Pujap84/Coder-Pal/readme.md

 ## Unresolved Problems

-- Unable to work on my votes and likes counters due to lack of time
+- Unable to work on my votes and likes counters code due to lack of time
 - Some css issues need to be fixed
+- imag css issue needs to be fixed

 # Wishlist
 - few other counters to be added
+- post order for questions as well answers need to be corrected
 - change nav bar to a horizontal collapsible bar
+- improved css
+- footer to be included